rnmapbox/maps/plugin/install.md

 ### Advanced Configuration

-For `mapbox` or `mapbox-gl` on iOS it's possible to overwrite the native SDK version with `RNMapboxMapsVersion`:
+It's possible to overwrite the native SDK version with `RNMapboxMapsVersion`:

 ```json
 {